exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 # How to implement an Elm concept exercise

 This document describes the steps required to implement a concept exercise for the Elm track.

-Before diving into the implementation, please read up on the following documents:
+**Please please please read the following docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.

 - [The features of v3][docs-features-of-v3].
 - [Rationale for v3][docs-rationale-for-v3].